poseidon-framework/poseidon-framework.github.io/janno_details.md

 - If radiocarbon dates are available (`Date_Type = C14`): `Date_BC_AD_Median` should report the median age after calibration.
 With multiple dates this can be determined either with sum calibration or more complex (e.g. bayesian) age modelling. `Date_BC_AD_Start` and `Date_BC_AD_Stop` should report the starting/ending age of a 95% probability window around the age median.
 - If only contextual (e.g. from archaeological typology) age information is available (`Date_Type = contextual`): `Date_BC_AD_Start` and `Date_BC_AD_Stop` should simply report the approximate start and end date determined by the respective source of scientific authority (e.g. an archaeologist knowledgable about the relevant typological sequences).
 In this case `Date_BC_AD_Median` should be calculated as the mean of `Date_BC_AD_Start` and `Date_BC_AD_Stop` rounded to an integer value.
 - If the sample is a modern reference sample (`Date_Type = modern`): `Date_BC_AD_Median`, `Date_BC_AD_Start`, `Date_BC_AD_Stop` should all be set to the value 2000, for 2000 AD.

-The column `Date_Note` stores arbitrary free-form text information about the dating of a sample.

 ## Genetic summary data